mejiaadonay/myComputerScienceNotes/Linux-Command-Line-Basic.md

 **Note:** Read about `.sh` script file extancion and `.pem` for encript key and server file formats.

+**`sudo apt-get install unzip`** command to install package in linux server.
+In order to unzip a zip folder.

 # Lesson 3: The Linux Filesystem

 Working with files and directories is a big part of using the shell.
 In this lesson you'll learn basic commands for interacting with the filesystem.